quorumcontrol/tupelo-docs/index.md

 {: .fs-8 }
 <img style="float: right; width:375px;height:320px; padding: 15px;" src="assets/images/howistupelodifferent.png">

-Put simply, **Tupelo is purpose-built for the things you’re building.**
+**Tupelo is purpose-built for the things you’re building.**
-ChainTrees, our unique data structure, is a completely different foundation from traditional DLT platforms; opening the door for practical, real-world application development.
+ChainTrees, our completely unique data structure, opens the door for practical, real-world application development.
 {: .fs-5 .fw-300 }

 With ChainTrees, each object or actor is modeled independently allowing for